-An ekphrasis is a type of poem that vividly describes a scene, most commonly depicted in a work of art.
+An Ekphrasis (or Ecphrasis) is a type of poem that vividly describes a scene, most commonly depicted in a work of art.
+It is a term used to denote poetry or poetic writing concerning itself with the visual arts, artistic objects, and/or highly visual scenes.
 The poem is meant to narrate as well as educate about the moral, creative, and artistic elements displayed in the scene.

 The ekphrasis style of poetry originated in Ancient Greece, and was used mainly as an exercise to challenge the poet to describe any and all works of art.
 Ekphrasis poems were used in the Plato era to create a sense of wonder and dramatism in its descriptions.